s2t2/s2t2.github.io/_posts/2015-06-18-how-to-make-rails-app.md

       "directory": "vendor/assets/components"
     }

 Install components with `bower install`.
+Alternatively run `npm install`, which, if **package.json** is configured according to the template above, will also perform a bower installation.

 Require components in *app/assets/javascripts/application.js*: